mparno/fenics-web/source/releases/1.1/index.rst

 of FEniCS 1.1.0:

 * Much improved parallel scaling
-* Improve performance of finite element assembly
+* Improved performance of finite element assembly
-* Improve performance of mesh topology computation
+* Improved performance of mesh topology computation
-* Improve performance of mesh building in parallel
+* Improved performance of mesh building in parallel
 * Support for XDMF and HDF5
 * Support for restricted function spaces
-* Support for for matrix-free linear systems
+* Support for matrix-free linear systems
 * Support for GPU-accelerated linear algebra
 * Support for mesh generation from constructive solid geometry (CSG) descriptions
 * Support for mesh generation from STL